eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-clients.md

 #### Pre-built Binaries

-Pre-built binaries are also available for the Lighthouse client.
-It enables portability and ease of installation without bothering much about the platform level dependencies.
-The [documentation](https://lighthouse-book.sigmaprime.io/installation-binaries.html) provides the steps to install the client using pre-built binaries.
+Pre-built binaries for many various operating systems and architectures are available.
+They also provide portable versions which are compromising compiler performence options for a better platform compatibility.
+Released binaries are signed by gpg key `15E66D941F697E28F49381F426416DC3F30674B0` from security@sigmaprime.io.
+Read the [documentation](https://lighthouse-book.sigmaprime.io/installation-binaries.html) on the steps to install the client using pre-built binaries.

 ### Additional features and security considerations